jjorissen52/bullhorn_interface/README.rst

 Description
 ===========

 This package facilitates the usage of Bullhorn's developer API.
+This package has full documentation available at `<https://jjorissen52.github.io/bullhorn_interface/index.html>`__ .

 Features
 --------